Charge Ahead Colorado provides grant funding for community-based Level 2 (L2) and DC fast-charging

 For preparation purposes, Word formatted versions of the standard and short application are available for download.
 Please use the online application portal above to submit your application:

 Please note: There is a 3,000 character limit per question and there is no option to save and continue when filling out the online application.
 Additionally, applications cannot be edited or updated once submitted.
-Applicants are therefore strongly encouraged to use the Word formatted applications above to prepare their responses and then to copy and paste them into the online application portal when ready.
+Applicants are therefore strongly encouraged to use the Word formatted application preparation documents above to prepare their responses and then to copy and paste them into the online application portal when ready.

 Applications will not be accepted via email or physical submission such as mail.